 Tips for working with strategic directions:

 1. Often our tendency is to focus on “how” we’re going to solve a problem, so be careful not to jump to tactical planning in this phase.
 Strategic directions set the direction of where you are going and are meant to be few, but bold, actionable, and BROAD.
 Your tactical, action, or implementation planning will go on to define the strategies, measurable goals, and objectives to get your where you want to go.

 2. Strategic directions are NOT the latest good ideas detached from your force field analysis.
 Strategies need to be relevant to the community, situation, or setting that you are trying to impact.
-For example, a county tobacco prevention program may be aware of a trending strategy of working with property owners and managers to develop smoking policies in multi-family housing.
+For example, a county tobacco prevention program may be aware of a trending strategy of working with property owners and managers to develop smoking policies in multi-family housing units.
 Yet, in a community with few apartment buildings, this strategy probably won’t boldly address driving or resisting forces affecting exposure to secondhand smoke.

 3. Strategic directions are NOT so much about existing mandates and programs that you already know will continue, regardless of your force field analysis.
 For example, if this same tobacco program is mandated to provide cessation services to county employees, it may show up in their on-going work plan, but it isn’t necessarily one of the bold moves that will drive them toward their vision.